 Just a quick warning, once you try one of these cookies, you will want to eat more and more and more…They are just too good!
 The crunchy candy shell of the Cadbury eggs is perfect inside the soft, chewy cookie.
 Luckily, one batch makes 18 cookies so there will be plenty to share!

 Easter is just a few weeks away and I have already made multiple batches of these delicious Easter cookies.
-Luckily, the cookies only take about ten minutes to put together, a quick ten minutes in the oven, and then they are ready to eat.
+Luckily, these cookies only require about ten minutes of prep time.
+Then, they just need a quick ten minutes in the oven, and they are ready to eat.
 Easy cookie recipes are the best!

 If you have ever made chocolate chip cookies, then you can definitely make these Easter egg cookies.
-Making the cookie dough is very similar to making soft chocolate chip cookie dough.
-The butter and sugars are stirred together then the eggs and vanilla are added in.
-All the dry ingredients are mixed into the bowl.
+Making the cookie dough is similar to making soft chocolate chip cookie dough.
+The butter and sugars combine.

 Crushed Cadbury eggs are the final touch and then the cookies are ready to bake.
-The perfect, pastel cookies are chewy, tender, and will look beautiful on your Easter table.
+The perfect, pastel cookies are chewy and tender and will look beautiful on your Easter table.
 Start a new Easter family tradition today and give these cookies a try!

 Ingredients For Cadbury Egg Cookies